 Phuong Hoang, MA, Country Coordinator, Vietnam

 Phuong earned a master’s degree in sustainable development from SIT Graduate Institute in 2010 and a bachelor of science in international relations from Edgewood College, Madison, Wisconsin, in 2007.
 After ten years studying and living in the US, Phuong moved back to Vietnam in late 2010.
-From 2011 to 2013, she worked for UN-REDD Programme Vietnam focusing on reducing the impact of climate change in the forestry sector.
+From 2011 to 2013, she worked for UN-REDD Programme Vietnam and UNDP Vietnam, focusing on reducing the impact of climate change in the forestry sector.
 From 2014 to 2016, she was the representative of Freeland Foundation in Vietnam, an international NGO combating crimes against nature and humanity.
 Currently, Phuong is an independent consultant in the field of education, environmental issues, and communication campaigns in Vietnam.

 Jawad Moustakbal, Country Coordinator, Morocco